block-core/documentation/docs/walkthrough.md

 ![](/img/node-startup-log.png)

 First step is to make yourself a new wallet.
-You can do with without having any connections to other nodes.
+You can do this without having any connections to other nodes.

 After creating a wallet, make sure you protect your recovery phrase.
 If this is lost or shared, you can loose access to the funds.